vacu9708/Study-records/Operating system/Process and thread/readme.md

 ### Why can multi threading be better
 1. The system call to allocate resources for a process can be less executed, which allows effectively managing resources.
 2. Communication between threads takes less cost than Inter Process Communication.

+## fork() VS vfork()
+* fork() : The memory of the parent process is copied. (like deep copy)
+* vfork() : The memory is shared with the parent process.
+Memory is not copied, so it is created faster.
+But it can cause a race condition because the memory is shared.(like shallow copy)